 Since 1934, Camp Weredale has offered a sleepaway camp program to vulnerable youth.
-We are very proud that, 88 years later, the camp continues to provide exciting growth opportunities and enjoyable outdoor activities for youth aged 6 - 17.
+We are very proud that camp continues to provide exciting growth opportunities and enjoyable outdoor activities for youth aged 6 - 17.
 Most of our campers receive supportive social services and/or are facing family challenges.
 Camp Weredale provides a secure environment in a glorious setting close to nature where campers can learn new skills, build lasting friendships and gain a positive outlook on life.

 Camp Weredale in History